Thorinwasher/ColorBukkit/README.md

 Have the plugin in the plugins repository, then you're up and ready.

 <b>PAPER IS REQUIRED FOR THIS TO WORK </b>
-### The colorbuckit command
+### The ColorBukkit command
-Write `colorbuckit` and you will get a colorpicker pop up
+Write `colorbukkit` and you will get a colorpicker pop up
 ## The API
 Get a chatcolor and print it to console.
 The user will get a book gui popup letting you pick a color
 ```java